AditiyaKarthikeyan/Electronic-Stethoscope-Audio-System/README.md

 An H-bridge driver to power a speaker

 Each module is first simulated in LTSpice, followed by stepwise breadboard integration.
 The system is designed for efficient audio amplification and real-time signal processing suitable for biomedical applications.

+The complete analog system was built and tested using the ADALM1000 for real-time signal observation, waveform analysis, and circuit debugging.